yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 the process and abide by the rules?
 There are a few possible reasons.

 Maybe the **rules are not explained well**.
-This is the most popular root cause &mdash; the rules of work are not clear enough for the client.
+This is the most popular root cause&mdash;the rules of work are not clear enough for the client.
 He just doesn't know what he is supposed to do in order to submit a request and get it implemented.
 To prevent this, we try to educate our clients at the beginning of a new project.
 We even write guidance